-Mr. Callander, age 69, has been a director since August 1996.
-He holds an MBA from York University, Toronto, Ontario, Canada, as well as a Certified Financial Analyst accreditation from the Institute for Investment Management, Charlotte, Virginia.
+Mr. Callander, age 69, has been a director of the Company since August 1996.
+He holds an MBA from York University in Toronto, Ontario, as well as a Chartered Financial Analyst accreditation from the Institute for Investment Management, Charlotte, Virginia.
 Mr. Callander has worked for Caldwell Securities Ltd. since 1992 and currently serves as a vice-president with that firm.
-Prior to his engagement with Caldwell Securities Ltd., Mr. Callander served as a corporate finance analyst with Burns Fry.
+Prior to his engagement with Caldwell Securities Ltd., Mr. Callander served as a corporate finance analyst with Burns Fry Ltd.

-Michael Doggett Director
+Michael Doggett

+Director

-Dr. Doggett, age 53, has been a director since July 2007.
+Dr. Doggett, age 54, has been a director since July 2007.
 Dr. Doggett is a mineral economics consultant based in Vancouver.
 He is also an Adjunct Professor at the Department in Geological Sciences and Geological Engineering at Queen's University.
 He holds degrees in geology and mineral economics from Mount Allison University and Queen's University.
 Dr. Doggett has taught professional development seminars in exploration and project evaluation to more than 1,500 industry participants in a dozen countries and has carried out a range of consulting activities with mining companies, governments and international agencies.
-He currently sits as a Director of Murgor Resources Inc., Pacific Link Mining Corp., and Riverside Resources Inc.
+He currently sits as a Director of Pacific Link Mining Corp., and Riverside Resources Inc.

-Malcolm F. Clay Director
+Malcolm F. Clay

+Director

-Mr. Clay, age 72, was appointed a Director of the Company and Chairman of the Audit Committee on November 16, 2007.
+Mr. Clay, age 73, was appointed a director of the Company and Chairman of the Audit Committee on November 16, 2007.
 Mr. Clay is a Chartered Accountant (FCA) and was a partner of KPMG and its predecessor firms for 27 years, retiring in 2002.
 As a public accountant, he served as lead audit or concurring partner for public companies listed on both American and Canadian exchanges.
 He was the Partner-in-Charge of the KPMG Vancouver Audit practice for ten years.
 In 1997, he was elected as the non-executive Chairman of KPMG Canada.
-During his career he acted as an accountant and advisor for numerous private companies and is currently the Chairman of the audit committee for four TSX Venture Exchange listed companies.
-He currently sits as a Director of Powertech Uranium Corp., Hanwei Energy Services Corp., Oakmont Minerals Corp. and Wolverine Minerals Corp.
+During his career he acted as an accountant and advisor for numerous private companies and is currently the Chairman of the audit committee for four TSX Venture Exchange-listed companies.
+He currently serves as a director of Hanwei Energy Services Corp., Oakmont Minerals Corp. and Wolverine Minerals Corp.